OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/Roles.md

 ***

 Note that while the default interface in WordPress allows you to assign a single role to a user, it also supports multiple roles, but you need to add a plugin to get an interface for this.
-The [Multiple Roles Plugin](https://wordpress.org/plugins/multiple-roles/) is one such plugin.
-Radio Station Pro includes a Role Editing Interface for assigning plugin roles to users directly, and this is available on the Plugin Settings page.
-If you want more fine-grained control over specific capabilities and roles, then you can use the [User Role Editor Plugin](https://wordpress.org/plugins/).
+Radio Station Pro will include a Role Editing Interface for assigning plugin roles to users directly, and this will be available on the Plugin Settings page.

+For the free version, you can also use the [Multiple Roles Plugin](https://wordpress.org/plugins/multiple-roles/) to assign roles from a User page.
+If you want even more fine-grained control over specific user capabilities and roles, then you can use the [User Role Editor Plugin](https://wordpress.org/plugins/user-role-editor/) or Justin Tadlock's excellent [Members](http://wordpress.org/extend/plugins/members/) plugin.

 ### Plugin Roles